pkp/harvester/plugins/preprocessors/typemap/README.txt

 ===============================================

 The typemap plugin converts the type element values from an archive to a set of other values.
-If a "map file" for each archvive being harvested is defined, all the archives can share a common set of "type" values in the user interface, thereby allowing the user to select from a consistent set of values when searching.
+If a "map file" for each archive being harvested is defined, all the archives can share a common set of "type" values in the user interface, thereby allowing the user to select from a consistent set of values when searching.